(updated June 2024)

 Step 1

-Following acceptance, a candidate is required to indicate their intent to accept or decline the seat within two weeks to the Admissions Office.
-Accepting the offer does not constitute a commitment to enroll, but it does secure an applicant’s seat in the class provided all matriculation requirements are satisfied.
-Acceptance of the offer of admission must be accompanied by a $100 deposit within two weeks of the offer, refundable if the applicant withdraws prior to May 2, 2023.
-Withdrawals after May 1 do not qualify for a refund.
-Matriculants’ deposits are applied to tuition and fees for the Fall.
+Following acceptance, a candidate is required to indicate their intent, via the COM application portal, to accept or decline the seat within two weeks to the Admissions Office.
+Accepting an offer of admission via the portal is not binding and does not constitute a commitment to enroll, but it does secure an applicant’s seat in the class provided all matriculation requirements are satisfied.

 Step 2

-Should you receive an offer of admission from another program after May 1 and before June 17, 2024, the commit to enroll deadline, UF COM’s policy requires you to notify our Admissions Office within 24 hours.
-Please let us know which program has offered you admission, and their expected time frame for your final decision.
+Should you receive an offer of admission from another program after May 1 and before June 16, 2025, the commit to enroll deadline, UF COM’s policy requires you to notify our Admissions Office within 24 hours.
+Please let us know the other program’s expected time frame for your final decision.

 Step 3

-As of April 30, 2024, accepted applicants may select the “Commit to Enroll” (CTE) action in the AMCAS CYMS Tool.
-For Regular MD (and joint Masters/JD-MD applications), the final deadline to select CTE per UF COM policy, is Monday, June 17, 2024.
-Please note, there is an earlier CTE date for the M.D.-Ph.D. program due to an early start course in July.
+As of April 30, 2025, accepted applicants may select the “Commit to Enroll” (CTE) action in the AMCAS CYMS Tool.
+For Regular MD (and joint Masters/JD-MD applications), the final deadline to select CTE per UF COM policy, is Monday, June 16, 2025.
+Please note, there may be an earlier CTE date for the M.D.-Ph.D. program due to an early start course in July.
 Please contact the MD-PhD training program for more details.
 Once you select CTE in your AMCAS CYMS tool, you must withdraw from any programs at which you are waitlisted, and, if applicable, withdraw any other acceptances you are holding.
 Therefore, we do not recommend selecting CTE early if you are still hoping to receive an admissions offer from a program at which you are waitlisted.
-If you do not select Commit to Enroll for UF COM by 11:59pm Eastern time on June 17, your seat in the entering UF COM class is subject to being immediately rescinded.
+If you do not select Commit to Enroll for UF COM by 4:59pm Eastern time on June 16, your seat in the entering UF COM class is subject to being immediately rescinded.
 You must notify us immediately of any extenuating circumstances that may prevent compliance with this deadline.

 Deferments